intjelic/python-sfml/doc/source/download.rst

 To have binaries fully compatible you should compile with the optimizing C/C++ compiler used to build Python for Windows.
-The SDK can be downloaded on the microsoft download center:
+The SDK can be downloaded on the Microsoft download center:

 For Python 2.7 & 3.2: `Windows SDK 7.0 <http://www.microsoft.com/en-us/download/details.aspx?id=18950>`_